nfp-example/nfp-common/README.md

  lists the functions; you will probably have to look at the code to work out how to use them.
 Look at the example programs.

+The packages installed for building on Ubuntu comprise:

+* libjansson-dev

+* libhugetlbfs-dev

+* nfp-bsp

+* nfp-sdk

 ## Support

 The nfp-common project is aimed at providing solid working example